cabama/FaceRecognition/README.md

 ## Ficheros // Files

-[Es] Ficheros individuales creados para pruebas separadas.
-[En] Files used by test.
+[Es] Pequeños script en python creados para pruebas separadas.
+Ahora se encuentran en la carpeta Test [En] Small Python files used by test.
+They now is in the Test folder.

 - **cascade.py**
   Identify the face with haarcascade and print it in the output windows.